 Lord Alfred, on hearing the stranger, appeased By a something, an accent, a cadence, which pleased His ear with that pledge of good breeding which tells At once of the world in whose fellowship dwells The speaker that owns it, was glad to remark In the horseman a man one might meet after dark Without fear.

-And thus, not disagreeably impressed.

-As it seemed, with each other, the two men abreast Rode on slowly a moment.
-XIV.
+And thus, not disagreeably impressed, As it seemed, with each other, the two men abreast Rode on slowly a moment.

-I see, Sir, you are A smoker.
-Allow me !
+I see, Sir, you are ALFRED.

 Pray take a cigar.